 Can AutoCAD and Revit be used together?

 AutoCAD and Revit are often viewed as competing products, and although they have plenty of key differences, they can complement each other when used together.
-AutoCAD and Revit are regularly used in unison to complete different stages of a project.
+With shared CAD scale factors, AutoCAD and Revit are regularly used in unison to complete different stages of a project.